Eldeston/Creative-Computing/Year 1/Classes/Digital Storytelling/Assessments/Assessment 01 - The Beginning of an Engineer's Journey.md

 > They'll tell the story of tonight..."
 > *- Hamilton: An American Musical, "The Story of Tonight" by Lin-Manuel, 2015*
 ## Story patterns and structures
 Stories always come in narrative form.
-Stories can be structured as a personal documentary about how someone very important to you influenced your life or a personal testimony in your entire life.
-Stories can be written as fiction in chronological order each building up and pointing towards a bigger picture which purpose is to teach a valuable lesson in their life or asks where are you or what you are doing in your life.
+Stories can be structured as a personal documentary about how someone very important to you influenced or inspired your life or a personal testimony of a very important event in your life.

+Stories can be written as fiction or non-fiction in chronological order each building up and pointing towards a bigger picture which purpose is to teach a valuable lesson in their life or asks where are you or what you are doing in your life given the current situation you are in.
+This is commonly used in fictional stories such as fairy tales, epics, and legends.
+It is also used in inspirational non-fictional movies such as Hacksaw Ridge (2016) whose story is about Desmond Doss exercising and displaying servitude in World War 2 as a medic even in suffering, never using a weapon and even helping out Japanese enemies (as prisoners of war).

+Stories will always display or exercise multiple key characters such as humility, leadership, or mercy.
+Stories often project the author's philosophical views, exposing their understanding of the world and how it is.
+As the reader or listener is exposed to these views, an immediate response is provoked, evaluating their philosophical values.
 ## Outline
 I. Papers and Drawings
 	A. Childhood